-Each student will write a SHORT, simple speech (about three minutes long when spoken aloud).
+Each student will write a SHORT, simple speech (less than four minutes long when spoken aloud).
 This speech will serve as practice material for work in the class.
 The topic of the speech should be something the student knows well and cares about: for instance, a hobby, a favorite town or location, or a favorite food.
 The topic should NOT require extensive research.
-The intended audience is the other students in the Successful Public Speaking class.
+The intended audience is the other students in the Public Speaking class.
 The purpose of the speech is to explain why the topic is special and important to you.

-The parts of the speech should be arranged according to the classical canons of rhetoric (see http://changingminds.org/disciplines/argument/five_canons/arrangement.htm).
+The parts of the speech should be arranged according to the classical canons of rhetoric (see http://humanities.byu.edu/rhetoric/canons/canons.htm).

-A written draft of your short speech should be posted in the Student Speeches forum on our Moodle site by Tuesday, February 22nd.
-Students should bring a paper copy of the speech with them to class on Friday Saturday February 26th.
+A full-sentence OUTLINE of your short speech should be posted in the Short Speech Outline forum on our web site no later than the Tuesday before our first class meeting.
+Students should bring a paper copy of the speech with them to class on Saturday.
 Expect to revise your speech during our intensive weekend.
 Following the last class, you will also post your final draft on our web site.